 - All presenters, co-presenters, authors, and co-authors submitting an abstract to the ASRS for the Annual Meeting must complete and electronically sign a financial disclosure form.

 - Employees of commercial interests are not eligible to serve as lead authors or present an abstract for the ASRS Annual Meeting.
 Questions about this ACCME requirement?
 Contact Stacy Kiff at 312-477-8863 or firstname.lastname@example.org.

-- All scientific research referred to, reported, or used in support or justification of a patient care recommendation must conform to the generally accepted standards of experimental design, data collection, and analysis.
+- All scientific research referred to, reported, or used in accredited education in support or justification of a patient care recommendation must conform to the generally accepted standards of experimental design, data collection, analysis, and interpretation.

 - You are required to disclose whether or not data from human research is presented, including institutional review board (IRB) status.
 This information will be published in the abstracts provided to all attendees.
 ASRS is pleased to announce a new review service for our members who wish to submit abstracts of their scholarly activities involving human interactions.